TV/Radio XFINITY | WOW! | WBBM | WXRT | B96 + Dance | US99 | K-HITS CHICAGO

 The incident marks the second vintage Chevy Camaro destroyed in the northwest suburbs.
 On Sunday, July 15, 2012 a driver left the roadway while driving a 1967 Chevy Camaro, hit a boulder and a tree and rolled the vehicle over (The Cardinal Driver Destroys 1967 Chevy Camaro SS in Rollover Injury Crash on Estes Ave, Elk Grove Village)

-Stay informed with news from The Cardinal’s Emergencies Behind the Scenes Facebook page — Facebook.com/CardinalEmergencies.
-Includes links to favorite public safety and emergency rescuers and product manufacturers and safety companies that have facebook pages.
+Stay informed with news from PublicSafetyReporter.com’s Emergencies Behind the Scenes Facebook page — Facebook.com/CardinalEmergencies.
+Includes links to favorite public safety and emergency rescuers and product manufacturers and safety companies that have Facebook pages.
 Submit your pictures or just stay up-to-date on with fire, rescue, EMS and police photo galleries.
-Please add your public safety photo to the wall album — go direct to the Arlington Cardinal Emergencies Behind the Scenes photos.
-For a list of all of The Cardinal Facebook fan pages, go to Arlingtoncardinal.com/about/facebook …
+Please add your public safety photo to the timeline, or send a message to the page.

 People fail to remember, the fire department is there to “Help them with their problem”.
 The fire was not started by the fire department, and it isn’t the department’s fault.